 Example:

-The context gives the AI all the background information it needs to respond relevantly.
+Context gives the AI all the background information it needs to respond relevantly.
 Without context, the AI has to guess — and it often guesses wrong.

 What to include:

-- Your current situation and your objective
+- Your current situation and objective

 - Your audience or recipient